ORGAN DONATION - "To Remember Me"

 MORE ON LIFECHOICE AND ORGAN DONATION

 To learn more and register today, visit www.DonateLifeNewEngland.org or OrganDonor.gov.
 LifeChoice Donor Services is the non-profit, federally designated organ procurement organization serving six counties in Connecticut and three counties in Massachusetts.
 LifeChoice is dedicated to fostering community and professional support of organ and tissue donation, providing compassionate care to families, and saving and improving lives.
 For more information, please visit www.lifechoiceopo.org.
+Here is a poem they sent to our family:

 MORE ON ORGAN/TISSUE DONATION